mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

   }
 ```

-... and test is broken since no assertion is raised.
+... and the test is broken since no assertion is raised.

 > Failed asserting that exception of type "Exception" is thrown.